crim-ca/weaver/docs/source/processes.rst

 .. _proc_op_status:
 .. _proc_op_monitor:

-Monitoring of a process execution (GetStatus)
+Monitoring of a Process Execution (GetStatus)
 ---------------------------------------------------------------------

 Monitoring the execution of a :term:`Job` consists of polling the status ``Location`` provided from the :ref:`Execute`